mydeveloperplanet/MyAICodingPlanet/explain-cron/README.md

 ---

 ## Response Analysis
-The response is correct, this time.
+The response is correct this time besides the summary.
 So, by adding the information that it is about a Spring Scheduling cron expression, the LLM was able to explain it correctly.

 Always beware that you should provide enough context to the LLM, otherwise responses will not be what you would expect.